ClearNode UHF Transceiver

 - When it is solid red it indicates that there is no active internet connection – in this condition it is waiting for you to plug in the Ethernet network cable and reboot, or configure a WiFi connection.
 Once the LED comes on solid red, it will wait for 2 minutes for you to take action, after that it will reboot and try again … and again, and again …

-- Flashes 3 times – this is the indication during normal control operations that a process has completed successfully.
+- Flashes 3 times, typically during configuration operations – this is the indication during normal control operations that a process has completed successfully.
 For example, at the end of a successful WiFiByLight session it will flash 3 time to indicate proper completion.
 If you initiate a reboot from the mobile app, it will flash 3 times and then reboot, etc …

-Yellow LED – When this LED is illuminated solid yellow (during normal operations after boot/startup is complete) – ClearNode is receiving traffic from the AllStar or Echolink systems and is transmitting that traffic over the embedded radio.
+Yellow LED – When this LED is illuminated solid yellow (during normal operations after boot/startup is complete) – ClearNode is receiving traffic from the AllStar, EchoLink or Digital systems and is transmitting that traffic over the embedded radio.
 Listen for the traffic on your properly tuned HT.

 Blue LED – When this LED is illuminated solid blue ClearNode is receiving traffic from the embedded radio.
 Pressing the PTT on your properly tuned HT will illuminate this LED.
-If you have connected your AllStar or Echolink to another node or hub – this traffic will be sent to that node or hub.
-In other words, when this LED is illuminated your voice is being sent from your HT to the AllStar and/or Echolink systems.
+If you have connected your AllStar, EchoLink or Digital Mode to another node or hub – this traffic will be sent to that node or hub.
+In other words, when this LED is illuminated your voice is being sent from your HT to any connected system.

 If you observe occasional short or longer blue flashes at times when you are not actively using the ClearNode, this is an indication that the embedded radio is receiving UHF interference from some source.
 This can happen for a lot of reasons, especially since Amateur Radio is a secondary user of the UHF frequencies – in certain geographic locations this interference might be being generated by Military and Defense installations.
-This is why it is critical that the radio is ALWAYS configured with a CTCSS sub-audio code – this will prevent the interference being propagated onto the Allstar and Echolink systems.
+This is why it is critical that the radio is ALWAYS configured with a CTCSS sub-audio code – this will prevent the interference being propagated onto any connected system.

 Red LED – When ClearNode is powered it should be on continuously.
 If you see this LED flashing from time to time it is an indication that the Raspberry Pi board is experiencing and under-volt condition.
 This is abnormal and should be resolved.
 Using the plug-in power supply provided with your ClearNode, you should not see this condition, unless you have plugged in USB accessories that are drawing significant current from the power rail.